deya-eldeen/blog/_posts/post/2021-11-15-swift-built-in-data-types.md

 ```

 ### 3. UnsafeRawPointer
 UnsafeRawPointer is a pointer that points to raw memory without any type information.
-This can be useful for low-level operations, such as when working with binary data or interfacing with `C` `API`s:
+This can be useful for low-level operations, such as when working with binary data or interfacing with C APIs:

 ```swift
 var mutableNumbers: [Int] = [1, 2, 3, 4, 5]